 Medicine Regulatory Authorities first became aware of the presence of the nitrosamine impurity, N-nitrosodimethylamine (NDMA), in products containing valsartan in July 2018.
-Valsartan is an Angiotensin II Receptor Blocker (ARB) and belongs to a family of analogue compounds commonly referred to as the sartans.
+Valsartan is an Angiotensin II Receptor Blocker (ARB) and belongs to a family of analog compounds commonly referred to as the sartans.

 Nitrosamines, or more correctly N-nitrosoamines, refer to any molecule containing the nitroso functional group.
 These molecules are of concern because nitrosamine impurities are probable human carcinogens.
 Although they are also present in some foods and drinking water supplies, their presence in medicines is nonetheless considered unacceptable.